-There’s something about the magic of rose that is enchanting, seductive, and mystical.
+There’s something about the magic of the rose that is enchanting, seductive, and mystical.
 Their energy compels and romances us, forcing us to confront the truth of our emotions and unravel the mystery of our deepest passions.
 There are many ways to enjoy roses’ power, whether it be to appreciate their alluring beauty or to be fancied away by their tantalizing scent.

 Roses also offer a bewitching dining experience when enjoyed in a scintillating rose-inspired recipe.
-We’d like to provide you with a mesmerizing floral twist to a popular condiment -- the magic of roses and honey combined in a rose honey recipe.
+We’d like to provide you with a mesmerizing floral twist to a popular condiment — the magic of roses and honey combined in a rose honey recipe.
 A truly magical coupling.

 Magical Ways to Use Rose Honey

-A rose honey is simple to make and can provide a heightened, sensuous and mystical experience to any dish that could benefit from a dash of honey.
-Use it to sweeten your morning cup of tea for a bewitching sunrise experience, or partake in a romantic breakfast of English muffins drizzled with a rose-infused honey with the one you love.
+Rose honey is simple to make and can provide a heightened, sensuous and mystical experience to any dish that could benefit from a dash of honey.
+Use it to sweeten your morning cup of tea for a bewitching sunrise experience, or partake in a romantic breakfast of English muffins drizzled with rose-infused honey with the one you love.
 This rose honey is also perfect for Beltane celebrations, so use it to sweeten your Beltane honey cakes and cookies.

 This rose-infused honey is a great addition to your next homemade soap project.
 Honey is a natural skin moisturizer, and the natural sugars within honey will help the soap lather more robustly.
-Roses provide excellent benefit to the skin as well, being effective in countering acne and lessening inflammation.
+Roses provide excellent benefits to the skin as well, being effective in countering acne and lessening inflammation.
 For a sore throat, this rose-infused honey is just what the doctor ordered, as both roses and honey can provide soothing relief.*

 The contents of this website are for informational purposes only and do not render medical or psychological advice, opinion, diagnosis, or treatment.
 The information provided through this website should not be used for diagnosing or treating a health problem or disease.
 It is not a substitute for professional care.
 If you have or suspect you may have a medical or psychological problem, you should consult your appropriate health care provider.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.
-Links on this website are provided only as an informational resource, and it should not be implied that we recommend, endorse or approve of any of the content at the linked sites, nor are we responsible for their availability, accuracy or content.
+Links on this website are provided only as an informational resource, and it should not be implied that we recommend, endorse or approve of any of the content at the linked sites, nor are we responsible for their availability, accuracy, or content